P-p-H-d/mlib/README.md

 ### M\_USE\_BACKOFF\_MAX\_COUNT

-Define the maximum iteration of the backoff exponential scheme for the synchronization waiting loop of multi-threading code.
+Define the maximum iteration of the BACKOFF exponential scheme for the synchronization waiting loop of multi-threading code.

 Default value: 6